NATIONAL FOLK ORGANIZATION

 Section 8.
 A vacancy in the office of President shall be filled by the Vice-president for the remainder of the unexpired term, or by the President-elect if the vacancy occurs in the President’s third year of office.
 A vacancy in any other office (but see Art.
 III, Sect.
 3) shall be filled for the unexpired term by the affirmative vote of a majority of the Trustees present at any meeting of the Board of Trustees called for such purpose, even if less than a quorum is present, subject to confirmation (or replacement) by the membership at the next annual National Members’ Conference.
 Such meetings of the Trustees may be held in person, by phone or by electronic communication devices.

-The Corporation shall have an Executive Committee composed of the Officers, the Immediate Past President and the Chairpersons of the Standing Committees.
+The Corporation shall have an Executive Committee composed of the Officers, the Immediate Past President and the Chairpersons of the Nominating, Finance, and Rules and Regulation Committees.
 The term of office for members of the Executive Committee shall be concurrent with the designated terms of their office.
 The President will serve as chair of this committee.
 The Executive Committee shall have and may exercise all the powers of the Board of Trustees in the management of the affairs of the Corporation between meetings of the Board of Trustees.
 It shall review and have presented the annual budget to the Board of Trustees for approval and shall have submitted the approved budget to the general membership at the annual National Members’ Conference.
 A majority of the members of the Executive Committee shall constitute a quorum for the transaction of all business.
 Meetings may be held in person, by phone, or by electronic communication devices.

 Section 2.
 At least twenty-one (21) days prior to the annual National Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
 Such notification can be by regular mail, e-mail, publication in the NFO News, or some combination of these media.